1. Main points

 Our National life tables Quality and Methodology Information (QMI) contains important information on:

 Our national life tables use a complete life table methodology and should be used by anyone making national comparisons of life expectancy.
 We also publish subnational life expectancies, which use an abridged life table method.
-National life expectancy estimates are produced as part of our subnational life expectancy release, Life expectancy for local areas in England, Northern Ireland and Wales: between 2001 to 2003 and 2020 to 2022 bulletin.
+National life expectancy estimates are produced as part of our subnational life expectancy release, Life expectancy for local areas of Great Britain: between 2001 to 2003 and 2021 to 2023 bulletin.
 These will differ slightly to those published in the national life tables because of the different methodologies used.
 They are published to allow users to compare subnational and national life expectancies produced on the same basis.
-Our Life Expectancy releases and their different uses article provides more information on our life expectancy releases and their uses.
-Our Period and cohort life expectancy explained methodology describes the two types of life expectancy: period and cohort.
+The Life Expectancy releases and their different uses article provides more information on the various statistics on life expectancy published by the Office for National Statistics (ONS).

-We have published our Single year life tables dataset alongside our three-year life tables.
-These have been published as a result of evidence of user need for single year data.
+We have published our Single year life tables dataset alongside our three-year life tables to meet user need for these data.
 Single year life tables are suited for analyses that require annual data and need more detailed information about mortality patterns.
 They can give a more granular and up-to-date perspective on whether mortality patterns are improving, worsening, or staying in equilibrium than our three-year average life tables.

 However, single year life tables show figures that are typically more volatile than three-year average life tables.
 This is particularly the case recently, because of the mortality associated with the coronavirus (COVID-19) pandemic.
 This makes single year life tables a less robust indicator of mortality trends.
 For this reason, they should not be used alone to draw conclusions about longer-term trends.
 Additionally, smaller populations, such as the UK constituent nations other than England, are more prone to short-term volatility because single events can have a large effect on an already small population.